-- Work area where the horse is relaxed.
+- A work area where the horse is relaxed and confident.

 - Ideally, the horse can see his buddies, but they can’t interfere.